 Tetany may be overt with spontaneous symptoms or latent and requiring provocative tests to elicit.
-Latent tetany generally occurs at less severely decreased serum Ca concentrations: 7 to 8 mg/dL (1.75 to 2.20 mmol/L).
+Latent tetany generally occurs at less severely decreased serum calcium concentrations: 7 to 8 mg/dL (1.75 to 2.20 mmol/L).

 Trousseau sign is the precipitation of carpal spasm by reduction of the blood supply to the hand with a tourniquet or BP cuff inflated to 20 mm Hg above systolic BP applied to the forearm for 3 min.
 Trousseau sign also occurs in alkalosis, hypomagnesemia, hypokalemia, and hyperkalemia and in about 6% of people with no identifiable electrolyte disturbance.

 Many other abnormalities may occur with chronic hypocalcemia, such as dry and scaly skin, brittle nails, and coarse hair.
 Candida infections occasionally occur in hypocalcemia but most commonly occur in patients with idiopathic hypoparathyroidism.
-Cataracts occasionally occur with long-standing hypocalcemia and are not reversible by correction of serum Ca.
+Cataracts occasionally occur with long-standing hypocalcemia and are not reversible by correction of serum calcium.

 Hypocalcemia may be suspected in patients with characteristic neurologic manifestations or cardiac arrhythmias but is often found incidentally.
 Hypocalcemia is diagnosed by a total serum calcium concentration < 8.8 mg/dL (< 2.20 mmol/L).
 However, because low plasma protein can lower total, but not ionized, serum calcium, ionized calcium should be estimated based on albumin concentration (see Estimation of Ionized Calcium Concentration).